grafana/alloy/docs/sources/reference/components/remote.aws.secrets_manager.md

 # remote.aws.secret_manager

 `remote.aws.secrets_manager` securely exposes value of secrets located in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to other components.
-The secret would be fetched one time only at startup.
-Restart Alloy if you have updated to new value and would like the component to fetch the latest version.
+By default, the secret would be fetched one time only at startup.
+If configured, the secret will be polled for changes so that the most recent value is always available.

+Beware that this could incur cost due to frequent API calls.

 Multiple `remote.aws.secrets_manager` components can be specified using different name labels.
 By default, [AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) are used to authenticate against AWS.
 The `key` and `secret` arguments inside `client` blocks can be used to provide custom authentication.